brunoocasali/carbometer/README.md

 ### Dashboard Rotation
 By default, Carbometer will rotate dashboards and a default interval.
 A URL parameter, `rotationLength`, can be specified to override the rate of rotation.
-A value of `-1` will disable rotation.
+A value of `-1` will disable rotation, any other value will determine the rotation interval in milliseconds.

 ### Location
 Some widgets are location aware.
 By default `sf` is the location used to populate the widgets.
 To specify a different